Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: BW filtering

 Thus when $a=x_1$, we see that the matrix $\V_n$ in \eqref{eq:ffb_sobolev_vmat_m1} is the same as the matrix $\K_n$ in \eqref{eq:nsp_sobolev_kmat_m1}, which is the same as $\W_n$ in \eqref{eq:weight_mat} with $m=1$. \end{lemma}

 The next case to consider would of course be the cubic case, $m=2$.
 As it turns out, deriving the explicit form of \smash{$\V^m_n$} for $m=2$ requires a formidable calculation.
 The recursion in Lemma \ref{lem:ffb_sobolev_vmat}---though conceptually straightforward---is practically challenging to carry out, since it involves some rather complicated algebraic calculations.
-We have thus performed these calculations with symbolic computation software.\footnote{We are indebted to Pratik Patil for his help with the symbolic computation.} While this gave somewhat compact expressions, they still do not appear simple enough to be useful (amenable to further interpretation or analysis).
-We may report on this case in more detail at a future time.
-For now, we give (without proof) the explicit form of \smash{$\V^2_n$} for evenly-spaced design points $x_{i+1}-x_i=v>0$, $i=1,\ldots,n-1$, with $a=x_1$ and $b=x_n$: \arraystretch{1.2}
+However, it can be done for evenly-spaced design points $x_{i+1}-x_i=v>0$, $i=1,\ldots,n-1$, with $a=x_1$ and $b=x_n$: \footnote{We thank Pratik Patil for his help in checking the result \eqref{eq:ffb_sobolev_vmat_m2_even}.} \arraystretch{1.2}

 \arraystretch{1} For comparison, in this case, we have from \eqref{eq:nsp_sobolev_kmat_m2}: \arraystretch{1.2}

 \arraystretch{1}